nyanpasu64/exotracker-cpp/README.md

 I use Qt Creator and CLion IDEs for this project.
 You can import it into Visual Studio 2019 as a CMake project, but profiling will be tricky-to-impossible to set up.
 Telling CMake to generate Visual Studio .sln projects will probably not work (switching build types in Visual Studio will not change flags, and I don't know how to use Clang with .vcxproj).

-exotracker-cpp requires a compiler with C++20 support and GCC's "statement expressions" extension.
-MSVC is not supported, GCC and Clang is.
+exotracker-cpp requires a compiler with C++20 support.
+MSVC, GCC 10+, and Clang 10+ are supported.

-- On Linux, I've had good results with GCC 10 and Clang 10 (not sure about older versions).
+- On Linux, I've had good results with GCC 10 and Clang 10 through 12 (older versions lack support for `operator<=>` and defaulting `operator==`).
-- On Windows, I recommend using Clang (not clang-cl); mingw-w64 produces larger binaries and requires either static libc or DLLs most people don't have.
-MSVC is not supported and the code will not compile.
+- On Windows, I recommend using MSVC or Clang (not clang-cl).
+MinGW/GCC works, but is not recommended.
+	- MinGW-w64 produces larger binaries, and requires either linking libc statically into the binary (even larger binaries) or bundling glibc DLLs (since unlike Universal CRT, most people don't have mingw-w64 in PATH).
+	- If you plan to use MinGW, I recommend using MSYS2 to install GCC and Qt (`pacman -Syu mingw-w64-x86_64-gcc mingw-w64-x86_64-gdb mingw-w64-x86_64-qt5`).
+	- Using Qt's web installer to install MinGW Qt is discouraged, since installing MinGW Qt also installs MinGW GCC 8.1.0, which is too old to compile exotracker.
+(If you try uninstalling MinGW, it removes MinGW Qt as well.)
+You have to keep GCC 8.1.0 around (but avoid using it), then use MSYS2 to install mingw-w64 GCC separately, use MSYS2's compiler to build exotracker, and use MSYS2's DLLs to run exotracker.
+You're better off installing GCC and Qt through MSYS2, which works by default.
+	- Do not use Win-builds to install MinGW!
+It ships GCC 4.8.3 and Qt 5.3.1, which were released in 2014 and are far too outdated for exotracker.
+	- MSYS2 also offers Clang with MinGW ABI (`mingw-w64-x86_64-clang`).
+This works as of 2021-04, but is not regularly tested.
 - On Mac, it compiles using XCode's Clang.
 I haven't tried other compilers.

 ### Build Dependencies